jethroflanagan/amd-in-a-box/README.md

 # AMD in a Box v0.1

 ## Note
-This documentation is still a work in progress and needs a lot of clarity
+This documentation is still a work in progress and needs a lot of clarity.
+Things marked as "TODO..." in this README may be working already, they just aren't documented yet.

 ## Why does this exist?
 AMD is great for JS development but RequireJS has an issue that makes it especially difficult to debug large scale JS apps.